Sarah Zadrazil: Washington Spirit reserve

 In 2015, Zadrazil helped the Washington Spirit reserve team win the 2015 W-League championship.
 While she went undrafted in the 2016 NWSL College Draft, Zadrazil was invited in March 2016 to attend the Washington Spirit pre-season training camp as an unsigned player.
 Later in March 2016 she accepted an invitation to join Portland Thorns FC's training camp.

 Turbine Potsdam

 Zadrazil agreed a two-year contract with German Frauen-Bundesliga club Turbine Potsdam in May 2016.
 In December 2017, she extended her contract with Potsdam until June 30, 2020.

-In December 2018, Zadrazil won the inaugural Austrian Footballer of the Year award, voted by Austrian Press Agency DiePresse.
-Austrian Footballer of the Year She subsequently won the 2018–19 Salzburger Leonidas Sportwoman of the Year award.
+In December 2018, Zadrazil won the inaugural Austrian Footballer of the Year award, voted for by a panel of coaches from the Austrian Bundesliga and awarded by Austrian Press Agency DiePresse.
+She subsequently won the 2018–19 Salzburger Leonidas Sportwoman of the Year award.

+Following the departures of some important players during the summer, Zadrazil became Turbine Potsdam captain for the 2019-20 season, a further sign of her already evident leadership qualities.

 Bayern Munich

-In June 2020, Zadrazil signed a three-year contract with Bayern Munich.
+In June 2020, Zadrazil signed a three-year contract with fellow German club Bayern Munich.
+Sarah successfully adapted to having more defensive midfield responsibilities at Bayern and won the Frauen-Bundesliga title in her very first campaign, starting 17 and featuring in all 22 league games.

+The Austrian played UEFA Women's Champions League football for the first time in her career and quickly established herself as a key component of Bayern's ambitious team, becoming vice-captain alongside Lina Magull within a couple of years at the club.

+Bayern Women's sporting director Bianca Rech spoke about Zadrazil after she signed a contract extension in November 2022, saying: "Sarah has shown in the last two years at FC Bayern how important she is for this team.
+She's the midfield dynamo for us, especially in a defensive role, and that's what sets her apart.
+She's very important for us in the team."

+Zadrazil was part of the Bayern side which went a record-breaking 44 matches unbeaten in the Frauen-Bundesliga from December 2021 to October 2024, winning both the 2022-23 and 2023-24 league titles respectively along the way.

 International career

 Zadrazil made her debut for the Austria national team in a match against Turkey in 2010.
 In April 2016, she scored in a 6–1 victory over Kazakhstan.
 She helped Austria to a 2016 Cyprus Cup win, scoring once in the game against Hungary.

-She was part of the Austrian squad which reached the 2017 UEFA Women's Euro semifinal.
+Zadrazil was part of the Austrian squad which reached the 2017 UEFA Women's Euro semifinal.

+Zadrazil was part of the squad that was called up to the UEFA Women's Euro 2022.

+As of March 2025, Zadrazil is the Austria women's national team's third-most most capped player and sixth-highest goalscorer of all-time.